Brighton and Hove: Governance

-The council was under Labour majority control until 2003, when it fell into no overall control until 2023.
+The council was under Labour majority control until the 2003 election, when it fell into no overall control until 2023.
 During this period the council has been controlled by minority administrations of all three major parties in Brighton and Hove: Labour, the Conservatives and the Greens.
 The first Green administration, elected in 2011, was the first time any Green Party had run a council in the UK, highlighting the city as the party's primary area of support.
 A Labour administration was elected in 2015, and the party narrowly retained a plurality in 2019, however expulsions from the Labour group led to the Greens regaining control of the administration in 2020.
 At the 2023 local elections, Labour regained control of the council.
-Bella Sankey is the current Leader of the council.
+Bella Sankey is the current leader of the council.

 Three constituencies cover Brighton and Hove in the UK Parliament.
 Hove is represented by Labour MP Peter Kyle.
-Brighton Pavilion, which covers central and northern Brighton, was represented by Green MP Caroline Lucas – the UK's first and, until 2024, only, MP from the Green Party.
+Brighton Pavilion, which covers central and northern Brighton, was represented by Green MP Caroline Lucas – the UK's first and, until the 2024 election, only, MP from the Green Party.
 In 2024 Lucas stood down and was replaced by another member of the Green Party, Siân Berry.
 Brighton Kemptown, which covers East Brighton, as well as areas outside of Brighton and Hove, such as Telscombe Cliffs and Peacehaven, is represented by Labour MP Chris Ward.